 The Department of Methodology and Statistics is responsible for education and research in methodology and statistics for the social and behavioral sciences.

-The department has a strong tradition of working with the other (substantive) research programs in our School and beyond.
-The department participates in the Tilburg Experience Sampling Center (TESC), the Center of Research on Psychology in Somatic diseases (CoRPS), the Data Science Center Tilburg (DSC/t), and the Interuniversity Graduate School for Psychometrics and Sociometrics (IOPS).
-The meta-research group of the department was recently covered in a news item in Science.
+- Our department has a strong tradition in collaborative projects with other (substantive) research programs in our School and beyond such as the Tilburg Experience Sampling Center (TESC), the Center of Research on Psychology in Somatic diseases (CoRPS), the Jheronimus Academy of Data Science (JADS), and the Interuniversity Graduate School for Psychometrics and Sociometrics (IOPS).

 - Our collaborations have, for example, contributed to a better understanding of:

 - We implement novel statistical tools in (free) user-friendly software (such as R package and JASP modules) which ensures that scientists, applied researchers, and students can use our methods in an accessible manner to answer challenging research questions.
 To accompany this important dissemination step, we write introductory and tutorial papers about using these software packages which also help researchers to communicate their research findings to a broader audience.

 - We are also strong advocates for Open Science.
 The majority of our work is published Open Access, many of our tools and R packages are open source and freely available, and where possible, we preregister our research plans and share our data.
 We also play an active role in the Open Science Community Tilburg and the Science Committee, dedicated to facilitating data sharing in our faculty.

 - Finally, our department aims to make an impact by acquiring prestigious grants such as in NWO’s Talent Programs (e.g. Veni, Vidi, Vici) and ERC Grants, among others.
 We really see this as a team effort where colleagues invest time to help each other to refine research ideas, improve research proposals, and optimize interview presentations.
 This strategy has resulted in many successful applications which has boosted the impact of our research.